 All four competitors improved from their SmackDown match last week and barely had any repeat spots, keeping the rematch fresh.
 A quality match overhaul and build Samoa Joe as a dominant champion that can take on anyone else easily.
 It is not known what the United States title has in store for the next couple of weeks but you can build a lot of feuds here, including Vega and Carmella on the women’s side.

-Women’s Tag Team Championship – The Boss ‘n’ Hug Connection (c) def.
-Nia Jax & Tamina
+Women’s Tag Team Championship – The Boss ‘n’ Hug Connection (Sasha Banks and Bayley) (c) def.
+Nia Jax and Tamina

 For the first time, the Women’s Tag Team Championships were defended as Bayley and Sasha Banks went up against Nia Jax and Tamina.